johnfonte/johnfonte.github.com/_posts/2015-04-13-inspiration-passion-and-consistency.md

 I have to give credit to [John Sonmez](http://simpleprogrammer.com), whose article [My Secret to Ridiculous Productivity](http://simpleprogrammer.com/2014/02/17/secret-ridiculous-productivity-im-using-now/) helped me to realize that planning is the key to success.
 I don't use the [Pomodoro Technique](http://pomodorotechnique.com/get-started/) yet, but I have found his advice valuable in relieving stress and accomplishing tasks.

 Since reading that article, I've seen the largest increase in my productivity and focus ever.
 When I took notes in the past, they were more of a memory flush than an organizational tool.
-I've replaced note-taking with [Trello](https://trello.com/johnfonte/recommend), which helps me organize my work, goals, and next steps.
+I've replaced note-taking with [Trello](https://trello.com), which helps me organize my work, goals, and next steps.
 This system leads to consistent and focused activity every day.
-(Disclaimer: That's a recommendation link!)

 ##  Thank You